-This is a confidential service (unless the advisors think the young person is at risk) advisors are available from 9:30am – 4:00pm Monday to Friday.
-The advisor will listen and give some practical guidance on how to help, if you need further help they’ll refer you to one of our specialists whether it's a psychotherapist, psychiatrist, psychologist or mental health nurse.
+This is a confidential service (unless the advisors think the young person is at risk) and advisors are available from 9:30am – 4:00pm Monday to Friday.
+The advisor will listen and give some practical guidance on how to help and if you need further help they’ll refer you to one of our specialists whether it's a psychotherapist, psychiatrist, psychologist or mental health nurse.
 They’ll arrange a phone consultation within 7 days.

 CALM HARM APP AND WEBSITE

-This resource is designed to help young people resist the urge to self-harm, it is free and password protected.
+This resource is designed to help young people resist the urge to self-harm; it is free and password protected.

 Website powered by young minds for young people about mental health medication.
 It has lists of medications, what they are used for and side effects explained without medical terms or jargon.

-A website for those interested mental health and emotional wellbeing of young people in Northamptonshire.
+A website for those interested in mental health and emotional wellbeing of young people in Northamptonshire.
 It contains a search tool and links to a directory of services.